 To the north is the High Road to Taos, on small quiet roads through the rolling hills of the New Mexico countryside.
 The road passes through small villages including Chimayo, Cordova and Truchas.

 Planning a Road Trip on Route 66?
-Here are trip planners for the major segments ...
+Here are trip planners for the states of Route 66 ...